BernStrom/Intro-Component-with-Sign-Up-Form/README.md

 <hr />

 ## :memo: License
-This project is under the MIT License.
+This project is licensed under the terms of the MIT license.
 For more information, please refer to the license [documentation](LICENSE).